Women in Iraq: Female genital mutilation

-Female genital mutilation was an accepted part of Sorani speaking Kurdish culture in Iraq, including Erbil and Sulaymaniyah.
+Female genital mutilation (FGM) was an accepted part of Sorani speaking Kurdish culture in Iraq, including Erbil and Sulaymaniyah.
 A 2011 Kurdish law criminalized FGM practice in Iraqi Kurdistan and law was accepted four years later.
 MICS reported in 2011 that in Iraq, FGM was found mostly among the Kurdish areas in Erbil, Sulaymaniyah and Kirkuk, giving the country a national prevalence of eight percent.
 However, other Kurdish areas like Dohuk and some parts of Ninewa were almost free from FGM.

 In 2014, a small survey of 827 households conducted in Erbil and Sulaymaniyah assessed a 58.5% prevalence of FGM in both cities.
 According to the same survey, FGM has declined in recent years.
 In 2016, the studies showed that there is a trend of general decline of FGM among those who practiced it before.
 Kurdish human rights organizations have reported several times that FGM is not a part of Kurdish culture and authorities aren't doing enough to stop it completely.

 According to a 2008 report in The Washington Post, the Kurdistan region of Iraq is one of the few places in the world where female genital mutilation had been rampant.
 According to one study carried out in 2008, approximately 60% of all women in Kurdish areas of northern Iraq had been mutilated.
 It was claimed that at least one Kurdish territory, female genital mutilation had occurred among 95% of women.
 The Kurdistan Region has strengthened its laws regarding violence against women in general and female genital mutilation in particular, and is now considered to be an anti-FGM model for other countries to follow.